 NATIONAL BOTANIC GARDENS

-The National Botanic Gardens opened their special Christmas display on Thanksgiving Day, which served to put us all in the Christmas spirit.
+The National Botanic Gardens opened their special Christmas display on Thanksgiving Day, which served to put us all in the Christmas spirit a historic landmarks.

 OTHER VENUES VISITED